The average cost of stamped concrete is $5,281

 Fractured slate: Another random interlocking pattern, the natural texture features straight edges and squared corners.
 It provides a spotless finish.

-Fractured earth: As an embossing skin, this is a large stamp that covers a wide area and needs hand scoring to finish.
+Fractured earth: As an embossing skin, this large stamp covers a wide area and needs hand scoring to finish.
 The look resembles ancient, compact ground with natural cracks.

 Fractured slate (embossing skin): While the interlocking pattern for fractured slate offers a squared-off tile look, the embossing skin gives the appearance of a huge, single piece of slate.
 It can actually make a small area look bigger.